hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 #### Adding access control

-1. Create a `permissions.acl` file in the `tutorial-network` directory.

-2. Add the following access control rules to `permissions.acl`:
+1. Replace the following access control rules in the file `permissions.acl`:

         /**
          * Access control rules for tutorial-network